ilazoja/project-plus-memory-tools/netplay_music_player/README.md

 The name of the track will be updated in game.
 From testing this does not desync netplay (although sometimes there will be a warning that a possible desync occurred), however if you're worried about desyncs, set **displayTrackName** in PPlusNetplayMusicPlayer.json to _false_

-You can set the **tracklist** folder name in PPlusNetplayMusicPlayer.json which makes it easy to have different set of tracklists that reference the same pool of brstm, might be handy if you netplay with different builds.
+You can set the **tracklist** folder name in PPlusNetplayMusicPlayer.json which makes it easy to have different set of tracklists that reference the same pool of songs, might be handy if you netplay with different builds.

 ***
 # Future Plans